OStillman/Pi_WebServer/README.md

  - Add new show
  - Daily reminder URL for Systemd daily run (e.g. at 7pm) to summarise what's on tonight

+## Photo Backup Server
+Local Photo backup server to keep full-quality photo backups of good images.

+Trying to resolve the issue of relying on Google Photos to store photos as this reduces the quality...

+#Change Log
+ - V0.1
+ 	- Initial Release
+ 	- Limited release includes Photo uploading, Error photos go into Error.
+Future development planned